BCom Disinvestment in India Notes Study Material

 Meaning of Disinvestment

 The term “Disinvestment” is the opposite of the term “Investment”.
-Investment is acquisition of the earning asset with the help of money.
+Investment is the acquisition of the earning asset with the help of money.
 For example, if bonds are purchased or shares of companies are purchased by spending money it is known as investment.
-In the case of investment money is converted into earning asset to earn income.
-On the other hand in the case of disinvestment an earning asset is converted into liquid cash.
+In the case of investment, money is converted into earning assets to earn income.
+On the other hand in the case of disinvestment, an earning asset is converted into liquid cash.
 Here we shall use the term disinvestment in a special sense.
-By disinvestment we mean the sale of shares of public sector undertakings by the government.
-The shares of government companies held by the government are earning assets at the disposal of the government.
-If these shares are sold to get cash, then earning assets are converted into cash.
-So it is referred to as disinvestment.
-Thus, it refers to the action of an organization or the government in selling or liquidating an asset or subsidiary.
-In simple worlds, disinvestment is the withdrawal of capital from a country or corporation.
-Some of the salient features of disinvestment are:
+By disinvestment, we mean the sale of shares of public sector undertakings by the government.
+(BCom Disinvestment in India Notes Study Material)

-(i) Disinvestment involves sale of only part of equity holdings held by the government to private investors.
+(i) Disinvestment involves the sale of only part of equity holdings held by the government to private investors.

-(ii) Disinvestment process leads only to dilution of ownership and not transfer of full ownership.(BCom Disinvestment in India Notes Study Material)
+(ii) Disinvestment process leads only to dilution of ownership and not a transfer of full ownership.

-(iv) Disinvestment is called as Partial Privatization’.
+(iv) Disinvestment is called Partial Privatization’.

 Difference between Disinvestment and Privatization

-Before we proceed further let us clear one semantic problem.
-There is a difference between disinvestment and privatization.
-Privatization implies a change in ownership resulting in a change in management.
-But disinvestment need not always imply change in management.
-Disinvestment is actually dilution of the stake of the government in a public enterprise.
 If the dilution is less than 50 percent the government retains management even though disinvestment takes place.
 It is not privatized.
-But if the dilution is more than 50 percent there is transfer of ownership and management.
+But if the dilution is more than 50 percent there is a transfer of ownership and management.
 It will be called privatization.
 Thus disinvestment is wider than privatization.
 Only when disinvestment goes beyond 51 percent it implies privatization.
 The extent of dilution of the government’s stake is determined as part of the policy of disinvestment.
+(BCom Disinvestment in India Notes Study Material)

 Objectives of Disinvestment

 The new economic policy initiated in July 1991 clearly indicated that PSUs had shown a very negative rate of return on capital employed.
-Inefficient PSUs had become and were continuing to be a drag on the Government’s resources turning to be more of liabilities to the Government than being assets.
-Many undertakings traditionally established as pillars of growth had becomes a burden on the economy.
-The national gross domestic product and gross national savings were also getting adversely affected by low returns from PSUs.
-About 10 to 15% of the total gross domestic savings were getting reduced on account of low savings from PSUs.
-In relation to the capital employed, the levels of profits were too low.
-Of the various factors responsible for low profits in the PSUs, the following were identified as particularly important:
+Inefficient PSUs had become and were continuing to be a drag on the Government’s resources turning to be more liabilities to the Government than assets.
+Many undertakings traditionally established as pillars of growth had become a burden on the economy.

 (i) Price policy of public sector undertaking;